Skip to main content

 Do any NHS services offer couples therapy?

 Not usually.
-NHS services in Oxfordshire generally don’t cover relationship therapy unless referred under a specialist service.
+NHS services in Oxfordshire generally do not cover relationship therapy unless referred under a specialist service.

 What should we expect from the first session?

-The first session usually involves setting goals, understanding your dynamic, and discussing what you’d both like to get from the process.
+The first session usually involves setting goals, understanding your dynamic, and discussing what you would both like to get from the process.

-Can couples therapy work even if we’re close to breaking up?
+Can couples therapy work even if we are close to breaking up?

 Yes.
 Many couples come in at a crossroads.
 Therapy can help you clarify whether to repair the relationship, or end it respectfully.

-If you’re not quite ready to speak to a therapist, you can start by learning more about how therapy works.
-We’ve written a full guide to therapy in Oxford that explains the ins and outs—including how much it costs, how to choose a format, and what to expect from different types of support.
+If you are not quite ready to speak to a therapist, you can start by learning more about how therapy works.
+We have written a full guide to therapy in Oxford that covers how much it costs, how to choose a format, and what to expect from different types of support.

-You might also want to explore our breakdown of what therapy really is if you’re completely new to it.
+You might also want to explore our breakdown of what therapy really is if you are completely new to it, or read about why the therapist-client relationship matters more than the type of therapy.

-Ready to skip the waiting lists?
-Try the Matchbot now and get tailored couples therapy options in minutes, online or in-person, and always fully accredited.
+Ready to skip the searching?
+Start a matching conversation with Ally and get a personalised couples therapist recommendation, online or in-person, and always fully accredited.